An Iterative Receiver for OFDM With Sparsity-Based Parametric Channel Estimation: Numerical Evaluation

+where $\E{|x_i|^2}$ is calculated under the assumption that the symbols in the respective alphabets $\bba_|D|$ and $\bba_|P|$ are equiprobable.

+We asses how the receivers behave in two different scenarios.
+The parameters considered in each scenario are listed in Table \ref{tab:parameters}.
+Scenario A uses the channel model put forward by ITU for the evaluation of IMT-Advanced radio interface technologies \cite{itu-m2135}.
+Specifically we use the model with the parameter setting for urban macro (UMa) environment with non line-of-sight (NLOS) conditions.
+The model generates impulse responses $h(\tau)$ typical of macro-cellular communication in an urban environment targeting continuous coverage for pedestrian up to fast vehicular users \cite{itu-m2135}.
+The channel model \cite{itu-m2135} is specified for use with up to $100\;$MHz bandwidth, while the system we are simulating uses $25.6\;$Mhz bandwidth.
+We are thus well within the specified bandwidth range.

+Scenario B uses the standardized model proposed for the evaluation of IEEE 802.15.4a UWB technologies \cite{molisch-comprehensive}.
+Specifically we use the model with the setting proposed for outdoor environments with NLOS conditions.
+The model generates impulse responses $h(\tau)$ typical of micro-cellular communication in a suburban-like environment with a rather small range \cite{molisch-comprehensive}.
+Note that this model is also used in \cite{schniter-message}.

+Since our signal model \eqref{obs} is not valid for CIRs longer than the cyclic prefix duration $T_|CP|$, we drop realizations of the impulse response $h(\tau)$ with component delays larger than $T_|CP|$.
+Fig. \ref{fig:chan} shows 3 impulse responses generated for each of scenarios A and B, along with an estimate of the PDP.
+An investigation of a few realizations has shown that in Scenario A most (but not all) pairs of neighbouring multipath components adhere to a separation by at least the reciprocal of the system bandwidth $1/(N\Delta_f)$.
+On the other hand, in Scenario B, there are many pairs of neighbouring multipath components that are not even separated by $10^{-2}/(N\Delta_f)$.
+In conclusion the impulse responses in Scenario A generally show a specular behaviour, while in Scenario B they show a dense behaviour.

-In our numerical investigation, we asses the performance of the considered receivers in terms of average coded bit error rate (BER) and normalized mean squared error (MSE) of the channel frequency response vector, calculated as $||\hat\bh-\bh||^2/||\bh||^2$.
-These averages are obtained from 2500 Monte Carlo trials ($5\cdot10^6$ information bits), with each trial containing one OFDM symbol.
-For SNR $\ge20\db$ we use 15,000 trials ($3\cdot10^7$ information bits) to get reliable BER estimates.
-The OFDM symbols and channel realizations are generated i.i.d. according to the above description.
+We asses the performance of the considered receivers in terms of average coded bit error rate (BER) and normalized mean squared error (MSE) of the CFR, calculated as $\norm{\hat\bg-\bg}^2/\norm{\bg}^2$.
+These averages are obtained from 500 Monte Carlo trials ($\approx1.5\cdot10^6$ information bits) for SNR $<20\db$, with one OFDM symbol transmitted in each trial.
+To get reliable BER estimates we use $3,000$ trials ($\approx10^7$ information bits) for SNR $=20\db$ and $15,000$ trials ($\approx4.5\cdot10^7$ information bits) for SNR $>20\db$.
+The OFDM symbols and channel realizations are generated i.i.d. according to the above.